The History of Timber Sash Windows in Wimbledon

-With the London borough of Merton, of which Wimbledon is a part, being home to 28 conservation areas it’s no wonder that a wide array of period properties can be found in Wimbledon.
+With the London borough of Merton, of which Wimbledon is part of, being home to 28 Conservation Areas, it’s no wonder that a wide array of period properties can be found in Wimbledon.

 One building that stands as testament to the area’s rich architectural history is the imposing Cannizaro House Hotel (SW19).
 Located in the centre of Cannizaro Park, the 18th Century building boasts large bay windows, oak panelling, and a range of other features that offer a window into its past.